Gastric Bypass Surgery Cost and Procedure Information

 Eating and drinking

 After the surgery, you will need to reintroduce foods very slowly back into your diet.
 Your surgeon will give you very precise instructions which you must follow.
-The general plan involves an initial diet which is limited to clear liquids only, then thicker drinks and soft foods are reintroduced.
-Eventually solid foods can be reintroduced around 6 weeks afterwards, but in much smaller portions than you may be used to.
-When you do return to eating a normal diet, it is important that it is a well-balanced, healthy one.
+The general plan involves an initial diet limited to clear liquids only, then thicker drinks and soft foods are reintroduced.
+Eventually, solid foods can be reintroduced around 6 weeks afterwards, but in much smaller portions than you may be used to.
+When you return to eating a normal diet, it must be a well-balanced, healthy one.

 You should select some loose items of clothing to wear during your recovery.
-Items that zip at the front are usually less restrictive so may be more comfortable.
-You may also like to wear slide on shoes or sandals for a week or so to prevent any unnecessary bending.
+Items that zip at the front are usually less restrictive so that they may be more comfortable.
+You may also like to wear slide-on shoes or sandals for a week or so to prevent any unnecessary bending.
 This way, you will not put any unnecessary strain on your stitches and enable your body to heal.